Is this topic for you?

 How is rheumatoid arthritis diagnosed?

-arthritis.
+There is no single test for rheumatoid arthritis.
 Your doctor will do a physical exam and look at your joints for signs of swelling or tenderness.
 He or she will also ask about your symptoms and past health.

 How is it treated?

-exercise, and lifestyle changes.
+Treatment for rheumatoid arthritis continues throughout your life.
+It includes medicine, exercise, and lifestyle changes.
 Getting treatment early may control the condition or keep it from getting worse.

 Many of the medicines used to treat rheumatoid arthritis have side effects.
 So it is important to have regular checkups and talk with your doctor about any problems.
 This will help your doctor find a treatment that works for you.